quan4444/cluster_project/README.md

 #### Clustering the domain

-First, we select the feature we want to use for clustering (e.g., ``features_all = strain_list``).
+First, we select the feature we want to use for clustering (e.g., ``features_all = I_C_list``).
 The function ``cluster_full_pipelines`` will take in ``features_all``, the number of clusters ``k``, and the grid markers ``points_sel``, and will output the clustering results and other variables useful for analysis, which will be discussed below.
+The outputs for this tutorial are stored in ``tutorials/files/example_data/circle_inclusion_NH_results``.
 - ``cluster_results``: the clustering results for the individual boundary conditions, with shape of m by n, where m is the number of boundary conditions, and n the number of grid markers.
 The values of the array correspond to the label of the markers.
+This array is stored as ``individual_bcs_cluser_results.npy``.
 - ``naive_ensemble_label``: the clustering result for the ensemble, obtained AFTER clustering the affinity matrix with Spectral clustering, but BEFORE the segmentation by position step.
 The array has the shape n by 1.
+This array does not represent any final results.
 - ``ensemble_label``: the clustering result for the ensemble, obtain after the segmentation by position step.
 The array has the shape n by 1.
+This array is stored as ``ensemble_cluster_result.npy``.
+- ``cluster_results_ARI``: the ARI score of the clustering results for the individual boundary conditions, with a shape of m by 1, where m is the number of boundary conditions.
+This array is stored as ``individual_bcs_ARI.npy``.
+- ``ensemble_ARI``: the ARI score for the ensemble clustering result.
+This float number is stored as ``ensemle_ARI.npy``.

 The full script can be found in ``tutorials/ensemble_clustering_heterogeneous_domains.py``.